odioski/wikiSpyder/README.md

 # Gifts

-If you woul like to buy me a cup of coffee that would be very kind of you.
+If you woud like to buy me a cup of coffee that would be very kind of you.

 Donations are accepted here: PAYPAL | If you'd like to remain TOTALLY anonymous it's completely UNDERSTOOD by me.
 Such proceeds are accepted here: BITCOIN WALLET.